nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf91/nrf91_features.rst

 Each bit in the :kconfig:option:`CONFIG_LTE_LOCK_BAND_MASK` option represents one band.
 The maximum length of the string is 88 characters (bit string, 88 bits).

-For Thingy:91, you can configure the modem to use specific LTE bands by using the band lock AT command.
+For Thingy:91 and Thingy:91 X, you can configure the modem to use specific LTE bands by using the band lock AT command.
-The preprogrammed firmware configures the modem to use the bands currently certified on the Thingy:91 hardware.
+The preprogrammed firmware configures the modem to use the bands currently certified on the hardware.
 When building the firmware, you can configure which bands must be enabled.

 For more detailed information, see the `band lock section in the nRF9160 AT Commands Reference Guide`_ or the `band lock section in the nRF91x1 AT Commands Reference Guide`_, depending on the SiP you are using.